-The overall test, and tests associated with Type I & Type III SS are all invalid.
+The overall test, and tests associated with Type I & Type II

-There are expected mean squares, which you should probably ignore.
+There are expected mean squares, which you should probably i

-There are also repeated warnings that "This test assumes one or more other fixed effects are zero."
-SAS is buying testability of the hypotheses by assuming that you're only interested in an effect if all the higher-order interactions involving the effect are absent.
+There are also repeated warnings that "This test assumes one or other fixed effects are zero."
+SAS is buying testability of the by assuming that you're only interested in an effect if all interactions involving the effect are absent.